earthlab-education/earth-analytics-fall-2018/README.md

-# earth-analytics-fall-2018
+# Earth Analytics Fall 2018
-Homework templates for the ea fall 2018 course
+Homework templates, pythn scripts and files for the Earth Analytics Fall 2018 course